ilknursozat/dev-ent-java-microserv-spring-jdbc/README.md

 ## Project Description

-The application implements an event registration system where users can search for events, create a user account, create an organizer account, create an event, register to an event and delete an existing registration.
-The functionality is achieved via REST API calls.
+The application implements an event registration system where users can:

+- Search for events
+- Create a user account
+- Create an organizer account
+- Create an event
+- Register to an event
+- Delete an existing registration.

+These functionalities are provided by the microservices and invoked via REST API calls made by clients.

 ## List of MicroServices